-We believe that we are well-positioned to effectively compete against our competitors and capture market opportunities.
+We believe that we are well-positioned to effectively compete on the basis of the factors listed above.
 However, our competitors may have more capital, longer operating histories, broader brand recognition and larger customer bases.
 For discussion of risks relating to market competition, see "Risk Factors - Risks Relating to Our Business and Industry - The market in which we participate is competitive, and if we do not compete effectively, our business, results of operations and financial condition could be harmed."